 The shores of Playa Pavones are littered with nooks and small beaches, each separated by a rocky outcropping or a bend in the shoreline.
-There is little development along the coast, which preserves the natural beauty of the area – and all buildings are set inland.
+There is little development along the coast, which preserves the natural beauty of the area.
+All buildings are set inland, giving the coastline a pristine image.
 Tidal pools, and the creatures that inhabit them, make for interesting beach walks at low tide.
 Parking can be found along a dirt road that parallels the shore.

 Punta Banco is located two and a half miles south of Pavones.
 The beach breaks here are less consistent and a bit harder to surf, with waves crashing about 600 feet away from shore.

 A very fun and accessible activity is exploring the tidepools of Punta Banco.
 There is a variety ways to enjoy the tidepools, whether it be exploring from above, snorkeling from below or floating and swimming from within.
 The tidepools are enjoyed at low or medium low tides.
 They are right off the main road and easy to see when you get to the Punta Banco area.

 Quiet area on the bottom of the bay.
 Great for surfing and camping.
 Opens up into the beautiful, empty white sand beaches of Langostino Bay.